dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 Concretely, opting in to weak null checking will proceed as follows:
 - The programmer opts into the weak null checks by marking their package as opted in.
-They can opt out of weak null checks on a per library basis.
+They can opt out of both the syntax and the weak null checks on a per library basis.
 - This will cause warnings about null-safety violations within the package (only).
   - If the opted-in code uses other packages that have opted in, then the programmer will see null-safety warnings from any misuses of the opted in